alextanhongpin/evolutionary-architecture/README.md

 - add database related stuff
 - add event sourcing
 - add real-time analytics stream
+- Design an architecture for a webhook server and integrate it successfully.
+- Storing data in IPFS.
+Look into how to create DAP (decentralized application).
+- Also look into Whisper.
+Try to implement a simple project with it.

 ## How to generate unique IDs in a distributed system